kanishka-commits/React.js/Advance.md

   - Split components – Break large components into smaller ones to isolate re-renders.

 **How to re-render the view when the browser is resized?**:To re-render a React component when the browser is resized, you can use the useEffect hook with the resize event listener.

+### Axios
+Axios is a popular JavaScript library used to make HTTP requests (GET, POST, PUT, DELETE, etc.) from:
+  - Browser (client-side, e.g. React, Vue)
+  - Node.js (server-side

+### react-toastify
+It's a small library for React that helps you show toast notifications (those little popup messages that appear at the top/bottom of the screen).